A 33-year-old man from Boston has appeared in court charged with a series of serious offences involving a teenage girl.

-The offences are alleged to have taken place in Boston last Monday (March 16).
+The alleged offences are reported to have taken place in Boston on Monday, 16 March.

-The case was sent to Lincoln Crown Court for trial.
-A plea and trial preparation hearing is scheduled for April 16.
-Savage was remanded in custody.
+The case has been sent to Lincoln Crown Court, where a plea and trial preparation hearing is scheduled to take place on 16 April.
+Savage has been remanded in custody until that hearing.

 Local response officers were immediately dispatched along with armed response officers who located and arrested a 33-year-old man at The Lord Grey Hotel, Marsh Lane, Boston at 1.45am, where he was subsequently taken into custody for questioning.